B-theory of time: Endurantism and perdurantism

 Opponents also charge the B-theory with being unable to explain persistence of objects.
 The two leading explanations for this phenomenon are endurantism and perdurantism.
 According to the former, an object is wholly present at every moment of its existence.
 According to the latter, objects are extended in time and therefore have temporal parts.
 Hales and Johnson explain endurantism as follows: "something is an enduring object only if it is wholly present at each time in which it exists.
 An object is wholly present at a time if all of its parts co-exist at that time."
 Under endurantism, all objects must exist as wholes at each point in time, but an object such as a rotting fruit will have the property of being not rotten one day and being rotten on another.
 On eternalism, and hence the B-theory, it seems that one is committed to two conflicting states for the same object.
 The spacetime (Minkowskian) interpretation of relativity adds an additional problem for endurantism under B-theory.
 On the spacetime interpretation, an object may appear as a whole at its rest frame, but on an inertial frame, it will have proper parts at different positions, and therefore different parts at different times.
 Hence it will not exist as a whole at any time, contradicting endurantism.

 Opponents will then charge perdurantism with numerous difficulties of its own.
 First, it is controversial whether perdurantism can be formulated coherently.
 An object is defined as a collection of spatiotemporal parts, defined as pieces of a perduring object.
 If objects have temporal parts, this leads to difficulties.
 For example, the rotating discs argument asks the reader to imagine a world containing nothing more than a homogeneous spinning disk.
 Under endurantism, the same disc endures despite its rotations.
 The perdurantist supposedly has a difficult time explaining what it means for such a disc to have a determinate state of rotation.
 Temporal parts also seem to act unlike physical parts.
 A piece of chalk can be broken into two physical halves, but it seems nonsensical to talk about breaking it into two temporal halves.
-Chisholm argued that someone who hears the bird call "Bob White" knows "that his experience of hearing 'Bob' and his experience of hearing 'White' were not also had by two other things, each distinct from himself and from each other.
+American epistemologist Roderick Chisholm argued that someone who hears the bird call "Bob White" knows "that his experience of hearing 'Bob' and his experience of hearing 'White' were not also had by two other things, each distinct from himself and from each other.
 The endurantist can explain the experience as "There exists an x such that x hears 'Bob' and then x hears 'White'" but the perdurantist cannot give such an account.
 Peter van Inwagen asks the reader to consider Descartes as a four-dimensional object that extends from 1596 to 1650.
 If Descartes had lived a much shorter life, he would have had a radically different set of temporal parts.
 This diminished Descartes, he argues, could not have been the same person on perdurantism, since their temporal extents and parts are so different.